yschroe/chessalyzer.js/README.md

 ## Features

 -   Batch process PGN files
+-   Filter games (e.g. only analyze games where WhiteElo > 1800)
--   Tracks statistics for each piece and tile
+-   Track statistics for each piece and tile
--   Fully modular, track only the stats you need to preserve speed
+-   Fully modular, track only the stats you need to preserve performance
 -   Generate heatmaps out of the generated data
 -   It's fast (>800.000 moves/s on a i5-7200U; only PGN parsing)